 Heritage of the Chicago Academy of Sciences

 Celebrate and be inspired by a snapshot of the Academy's 160-year legacy of scientific research of Chicago and the region.
 A mount of a porcupine, a Blanding's turtle skeleton and mammal skins are just a few of the samples on display.

 Get up close to the birds you see in your backyard and discover how to identify them by their sounds.
 More than 115 specimens, including the Midwest turkey, cardinal and endangered Prairie chicken are on display from the Chicago Academy of Sciences Collections.
 Choose which ones you want to hear by touching the screen on the interactive kiosk.

-At Nature's LunchBox sponsored by Dominick's, discover how food and nature are connected.
-The fascinating life cycle of food - from the farm all the way to fork - is explained with panel displays and interactive components.
+At Nature's LunchBox, discover how food and nature are connected.
+The fascinating life cycle of food — from the farm all the way to the fork — is explained with panel displays and interactive components.